 • Images: .jpg, .png, others

-Get started for $0 on the Free Tier, and when you’re ready, you can upgrade to the Usage Tier to pay as you go.
+Get started for $0 on the Free Tier, and when you’re ready, you can upgrade to the Enterprise Tier to pay as you go.
 If you’d like to take advantage of Enterprise pricing, please reach out to [email protected].

-There are three pricing tiers.
 Pricing is based on data volume (GB) processed by Nightfall per month.
 Learn more about pricing plans here.

 The Developer Platform is a fully managed cloud hosted service.
 The service is composed of a set of easy to use APIs.
 There currently aren’t options to self-host the service, but if you have specific requirements, please reach out to [email protected] for a discussion.

 - Nightfall’s out of the box detectors can be modified with context rules and exclusion rules.

 - Nightfall also supports inputting custom regular expressions or word lists (i.e. dictionaries) as detectors in the RE2 standard as documented here.